spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/inspecting-results-qc-fsleyes.rst

 FSLeyes
 *******

-If you have the `FSLeyes <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes>`_ tool installed, then SCT's scripts will also print a ``fsleyes`` command as part of their output.
+If you have the `FSLeyes <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes>`_ tool installed, then some of SCT's scripts will also print a ``fsleyes`` command as part of their output.

 .. code:: sh